Asian Americans in arts and entertainment: Literature

 Several writers have received the Hemingway Foundation/PEN Award for best debut book of fiction, including Chang-Rae Lee for the novel Native Speaker, Ha Jin for the short story collection Ocean of Words, Jhumpa Lahiri for the short story collection Interpreter of Maladies, Akhil Sharma for the novel An Obedient Father, Yiyun Li for the short story collection A Thousand Years of Good Prayers, and Weike Wang for the novel Chemistry.
 Further, Jin received the National Book Award for Fiction for his novel Waiting and Lahiri received a 2000 Pulitzer Prize for Fiction for her Interpreter of Maladies.
 Viet Thanh Nguyen received the 2016 Pulitzer Prize for Fiction for The Sympathizer.
 Charles Yu received the 2020 National Book Award for Fiction for Interior Chinatown.

 Major films have been based on Asian American novels, such as Jhumpa Lahiri's The Namesake (2007) and Amy Tan's The Joy Luck Club.
 Others have been created based on stories about Asian American communities.

 Early notable writers include "1.5 Generation" who spent their early childhoods or young adult lives outside of the United States.
 Writers include Bryan Thao Worra, Bao Phi and Anida Yoeu Ali.

 Kumail Nanjiani, a Pakistani American, co-wrote the romantic comedy The Big Sick, a film in which he also starred as the eponymous male lead.
 He received a nomination for the Academy Award for Best Original Screenplay for his efforts.

 Lin Yutang and his work "Chinatown Family" strays from the film representation of Asian Americans and attempts to depict the accurate representation of Asian Americans during the 1950s.
 Lin's works were considered Orientalist, seeing as they were a polar opposite to the style of most Asian American writers after 1965.
 Yet, Lin's works are still ignored when studying the history of Asian American genealogy and subjectivity.

 Throughout the 1990s there was a growing amount of Asian American queer writings and today the list of contributing writers is long.
 To name a few: Merle Woo (1941), Russell Leong (1950), Dwight Okita (1958), Norman Wong (1963), Chay Yew (1965), and Justin Chin (1969).

+In 2025 Arthur Sze became the first Asian American United States Poet Laureate.